Mini Transat Race: History

 The race runs in odd-numbered years, and was most recently completed in 2019.
-Sailors had to qualify by covering one of two specified 1,000 mile courses along with having 1,500 miles of ocean racing experience, much of it solo.
+Sailors had to qualify by covering one of two specified 1,000-mile courses, in addition to having 1,500 miles of ocean racing experience, much of it solo.

-Race Culture
+Race culture

 There are no prizes and the Mini Transat is not necessarily considered a race for the win.
 Sailors are competitive yet mutually supportive during training and preparations, they tend to be closely grouped during the race, and a race completion is seen as a personal or national victory that comes with intangible rewards.
 Non-completion means, at very least, loss of the mini.
 The race is considered dangerous and there was a drowning during the first leg of the 2009 race.
 Racers typically sleep only 20 minutes at a time and rely on computerized autopilot systems to keep the craft on course while they sleep.
 The class is considered an incubator for professional ocean racing as a proving ground for sailing skills, as well as a test platform for larger ocean classes such as the Open 60.

 Other than the single-handed transatlantic crossing, there are a number of other races held for the class.
 In-between years see double-handed events, such as the Mini Fastnet, Mini Barcelona, Select 650 and Open Demi-Cle.
 The Transat years incorporate more single-handed events.